The AI Marketing Playbook 2026: What Actually Works

 I watched competitors scramble to add AI features to their pitch decks faster than they added them to their actual products.
 The result?
 A market flooded with mediocre tools wearing AI costumes.

-Here’s my honest read: the AI tools that survived 2024 and 2025 are actually good.
+My read after two years of this: the AI tools that survived the 2023 to 2025 hype cycle are actually good.
 The ones that didn’t deliver quietly rebranded or shut down.
 What’s left in 2026 is worth paying attention to.

 The noise is lower now.
 That’s good news for marketers who think before they spend.